Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

 - domain.com/tag_base/tag_name

-For example, changing your category base to “news” will display your category links as ‘http://domain.com/news/uncategorized/’.
+For example, changing your category base to “news” would display your category links as ‘http://domain.com/news/category_name/’.

 To something like this …